Winter storm in Dakotas, Minnesota make travel frightful

 The storm was centered in southeastern Minnesota and was expected to track steadily toward Eau Claire, Wisconsin, and northern Michigan by Wednesday night.
 The heaviest snow band stretched from the Iron Range in northeastern Minnesota back toward Watertown in eastern South Dakota, Gust said.

 The storm was bearing down on the Twin Cities area Wednesday afternoon, where Gust said at least 8 inches (0.20 meters) of snow was expected.
-Eastbound Interstate 94 was closed between Monticello and Rogers, west of Minneapolis, due a multi-vehicle crash and pileup on an intersecting highway, state transportation officials said.
-The interstate was expected to be shut down down for several hours.
+Eastbound Interstate 94 was closed between Monticello and Rogers, west of Minneapolis, for three hours due a multi-vehicle crash and pileup.
+State transportation officials said the interstate would likely be down to one lane each way overnight and warned travelers about vehicles in the ditch.

 The Minneapolis-St. Paul airport had experienced about 300 flight cancellations and 40 delays as of Wednesday afternoon, airport spokesman Patrick Hogan said.
 It was expected to be the third busiest day of the Christmas holiday travel period, behind this upcoming Sunday and Saturday, he said.

-Note: This version has been corrected to fix last name of Summit worker from Zuhke to Zubke.